paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-029-elections-and-political-activities.md

 A prior section 609, act June 25, 1948, ch.
 645, 62 Stat.
 723, prescribed maximum contributions and expenditures limitation of $3,000,000 for any calendar year, prior to repeal by Pub.
 L. 92–225, title II, § 204, Feb.
 7, 1972, 86 Stat.
 10, effective sixty days after Feb.
 7, 1972.

 #### Effective Date
 Section applicable with respect to elections taking place after Dec.
 31, 1987, see section 204 of Pub.
-L. 99–410, set out as a note under [section 1973ff of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1973ff&num=0&edition=prelim), The Public Health and Welfare.
+L. 99–410, set out as a note under [section 20301 of Title 52](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title52-section20301&num=0&edition=prelim), Voting and Elections.

 <a id="section-610"></a>